istio/istio.io/content/docs/examples/multicluster/split-horizon-eds/index.md

 This example procedure installs Istio with mutual TLS enabled for the control plane and application pods.
 We create the `cacerts` secret on both local and remote by using the same Istio certificate from samples as the shared root CA.

 The steps below also set up a remote cluster with a selector-less service and an endpoint for `istio-pilot.istio-system` that has the address of the local Istio ingress gateway.
-To allow that we are securely exposing the local pilot to remote cluster(s) through the ingress gateway without terminating the mTLS.
+This enables us to securely expose the local pilot to remote cluster(s) through the ingress gateway without terminating the mTLS.

 ### Setup the local cluster